maker-games/Dearning/tutorial-dearning/model.md

 ### 1.1 Model Types

 The models built are:
-* **Sequential / Linear Chain**
+* **Sequential and graph**
 * One-way data flow
 * Does not support branching
 ---
 ## 2. DOtensor
 ### 2.1 Definition
 `DOtensor` stands for Dearning Of tensor.
-This function acts as an autograder for models, but currently it can only represent 1D vectors with the following capabilities:
+This function acts as an autograder for models, but currently it can only represent 1D and 2D vectors with the following capabilities:
 * Arithmetic operations
 * Computational graph construction
 * Automatic backpropagation
-So this is not yet a general multidimensional tensor. (but will be continuously updated to allow for this)

 DOtensor has several functions:
 - backward